 Physical demands in this program include duties that frequently require squatting, bending, kneeling, reaching, and stair climbing; lifting and carrying up to 50 pounds; frequent pushing and pulling up to 200 pounds with assistance; occasional lifting up to 200 pounds with assistance and occasional carrying up to 51-74 pounds.
 Duties also require constant use of acute sight, hearing, touch, and speech.
 Environmental conditions include procedures that involve handling of blood and body fluids using universal precautions.

-5. Be certified in CPR (American Heart Association Health Care Provider or Red Cross CPR for Professional Rescuers).
+- Be certified in CPR (American Heart Association BCLS).
 Student must maintain CPR certification throughout the entire clinical phase of the program.

-Program Readmission: In order to return to the program (usually the following year when the course(s) in question are offered again), the student must meet the following:
+Program Readmission: In order to return to the program (usually the following year when the course(s) are offered again), the student must meet the following:

 1. Apply in writing to the program head at least one semester before the readmission semester for permission to repeat the course(s) in which a grade lower than a “C” was earned.

 2. Have at least a 2.5 cumulative GPA at the time of application for readmission.
-All returning students must take the TEAS V test and meet program entrance
+All returning students must take the HESI admission test and meet program entrance requirements.

 3. Have a conference with the program head and/or a designated representative to discuss and review a) personal or professional factors which may have an influence in the student’s success; and b) academic or professional activities in which student may have undertaken since the interruption of the program.